 This model’s main draw is the fact that it can go up to 200 feet underwater, letting you combine metal detecting with diving and opening up more possibilities for you to find things.
 It also works excellently outside of water and is able to handle highly mineralized soils since it was built with deep water environments in mind.

-Because it is such a powerful machine that function nearly anywhere, it is considerably expensive.
-You can easily expect to pay at least $1,500 for a brand-new model.
+Because it's such a powerful machine that functions nearly anywhere, this metal detector is fairly expensive.
+You can expect to pay at least $1,700 for a brand-new model.